Area: 1,342 acres

 Location: Sacramento County

-Acquisition Type: CNLM manages the Preserve on contract to protect the imperiled species and their habitats on the preserve.
-The preserve is owned by the County of Sacramento.
+Acquisition Type: The Preserve is owned by the County of Sacramento.
 CNLM holds a Conservation Easement (CE) over a 224-acre portion of the Preserve.
 The County recorded a Declaration of Covenants and Restrictions on the remaining portion of the Preserve–1,118 acres.
 CNLM is named as a limited third-party beneficiary on the deed restriction and thus assists the County in protecting and enforcing conservation measures on that part of the Preserve as well as the CE area.

 Key Habitats: Vernal Pool, Riparian, California Annual and Perennial Grassland